 This post is a great follow-up to “Facebook Business Pages: How To Invite Friends to Like Your Page“.
 After the first post I received many comments indicating some page owners were missing the “Invite Friends” option under “Build Audience”.
-If you are having the same trouble, read on, brave Facebook user!
+If you are having trouble inviting friends to like your Facebook page, read on, brave Facebook user!
 I hope these tips help…

 Most page owners are able to invite friends to like their pages using the Build Audience drop-down on the Facebook Business Page admin panel.